African Rite: Sabbath and feast days

 Holy Saturday does not seem to have had any special liturgical service assigned, the present service being the ancient Easter vigil anticipated.
 The Easter vigil may have been so solemnly observed because of the traditional belief that Jesus would return to judge the world on the feast of Easter, and early Christians hoped He would find them vigilant, prepared and praying.
-The parousian beliefs of early Christians, awaiting a very near return of their Lord, inspired these vigils.

 Easter in Tertullian's time was followed by fifty days of rejoicing until Pentecost (gift of the Holy Ghost), which was considered the close of the Easter season rather than a solemn feast with a special significance.

 In the 3rd century (200-300 AD), Lent, as a period of forty days fasting, was unknown in Africa.
 Of the greater feasts of the liturgical year, the earlier writers appear to know nothing -- Christmas (Nativity), the Circumcision of Jesus, the Epiphany, the festivals of the Blessed Virgin and the feasts of the Apostles do not seem to have been celebrated in the African Church, or at least not with special solemnity.

 Festivals of local Christian martyrs seem to have taken precedence over what are now regarded as the greatest feasts of the Church, and their anniversaries were celebrated with great solemnity long before the immovable feasts were introduced.
 Only at a much later date were commemorations of foreign saints made.
 The early Christians had a great devotion towards the martyrs and confessors of the Christian faith, carefully preserved and venerated their relics, made pilgrimages to their tombs, and sought to be buried as near as possible to the relics of the martyrs.
 Thus the calendar of the African Church in the ante-Nicene period contained a comparatively small number of feast days.